wiseman-timelord/CleanCode-Ps/README.md

 - it is not actually cleaning the scripts/logs.
 Check original scripts for, LogClean and ScriptClean, and re-implement cleaning logic as required.
 - Further, Testing and bugfixing.
 - remaining work from ScriptClean...
-1) identification and processing of variables for `.Mq5` scripts.
+1) identification and processing of variables for `.Mq5` scripts (possibly implemented now).
-2) identification of "while" as main loop in ".Ps1" scripts.
+2) identification of Entry Point near bottom of script.

 ##